Joe Biden Picking Kamala Harris As His Vice President Would Create A ‘Disastrous Duo,’ Says Opinion Columnist

 With the 2020 presidential election now less than three months away, presumptive Democratic nominee Joe Biden is expected to announce his selection for vice president within the coming days.
-As previously reported by The Inquisitr, one of those considered to be near the top of Biden’s list is California senator Kamala Harris.
+As previously reported by The Inquisitr, one of those considered to be near the top of Biden’s list is California Sen. Kamala Harris.

 But while many consider her to be the “safe pick,” an opinion piece by USA Today columnist Ruben Navarrette Jr. argued the two would create a “disastrous duo” for the Democrats in a year full of social unrest stemming from the death of George Floyd in Minneapolis.

 The piece went into detail about the political pasts of both Biden and Harris as they pertained to crime and policing policies.
 Navarrette explained that in the early ’90s, there was an arms race of sorts between the two parties on Capitol Hill to see who could be tougher on crime.
 Biden, then a Delaware senator, bragged at one point on the floor that a bill he wrote was so strict that it did “everything but hang people for jaywalking.”